Looking for inspiration to design beautiful gardens? These amazing green creations will give you many ideas to spruce up your designs…

-In addition to being a leading botanical research center, the Kew garden -southwest of London- is one of the most visited gardens in England.
+Firstly, in addition to being a leading botanical research center, the Kew garden is one of the most visited gardens in England.

-It has several gigantic greenhouses and other buildings, such as the famous pagoda built by architect Sir William Chambers.
+Secondly, it has several gigantic greenhouses and other buildings.
+One of them is the famous pagoda built by architect Sir William Chambers.

-The Marques de Fronteira palace includes delightful gardens and the ensemble will transport you back to the 17th and 18th centuries, with its stone steps, tiled fountains and manicured hedges.
+Similarly, the ensemble will transport you back to the 17th century with its stone steps, tiled fountains, and manicured hedges.

 9 – Crathes Castle Gardens